ImpostorJD/CurriCompass_SC/README.md

 - Visual Studio Code
 - GitHub
 - PenPot Desktop
--

 ## Installation
-NOTE: Install both package manager if you want to run both frontend and backend.
+NOTE: Setup both Frontend and Backend to run the Application in Development Environment

 ### For Frontend Developers